webtide/jetty-load-generator-app/README.md

 When using random port 0, the local port is write in a file called jetty.local.port

 File upload: `curl -X PUT -d @pom.xml http://localhost:9090/upload`

-## Docker

-Build the docker image using `mvn clean install -P docker`

-Run the image using `docker run -it -p 8080:8080  webtide/jetty-load-app:0.0.1-SNAPSHOT`